-At this point in time, our Learning Center will remain closed and Family Services, Housing, and Administration will continue to operate on a primarily remote basis.
+At this point in time, our Learning Center will remain closed and our Family Services, Housing, and administrative teams will continue to operate on a primarily remote basis.
 Our Crisis Management Team will meet again on May 7 to assess guidance from the authorities, assess our situation and make decisions on the timeline for our transition back.
 Please check back on the afternoon of 5/7/20 for guidance and information.

 Our priorities continue to be our community health, our resident and alumni service needs and our employee’s needs.
 Our decisions and actions will be informed by our priorities.

 Our leadership team and crisis team are creating a “transition back” approach that will be slow and phased.
 It will be flexible and adaptable.
 It will be informed by Warren Village’s unique mission and service model that blends many elements together in one place.
 Our approach will be differentiated – we have very unique teams, with unique facility situations, and there is no “one size fits all” approach.

 We expect to confirm the start of our “transition back” plan and the details of the plan after the next Crisis Management Team meeting on May 7.
 Please know that the leadership and crisis team is assembling supplies and determining protocols that are based on professional guidance from the Centers for Disease Control and other health authorities.
 The health of our employees and resident families is our top priority in this process.

 Continued Closure and Remote Work Until May 1